egoist/poi/docs/README.md

 // module.exports = { devServer: { port: 5000 } }
 ```

-By default it will load `vbuild.config.js` if it exists.
+By default it will load `poi.config.js` if it exists.
 To change the path, you can add `--config [path]` in CLI arguments.

-You can also use `.vbuildrc` or set `vbuild` property in `package.json` when you only need JSON for configurations.
+You can also use `.poirc` or set `poi` property in `package.json` when you only need JSON for configurations.
 See [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for all the supported config files.

 [⬆ back to top](#app)